-Anchor Standards Standards Example Content Correlation RL.7 - Integrate and evaluate content presented in diverse media and formats, including visually and quantitatively, as well as in words.
-RL.7.7 - Compare and contrast a written story, drama, or poem to its audio, filmed, staged, or multimedia version, analyzing the effects of techniques unique to each medium (e.g., lighting, sound, color, or camera focus and angles in a film).
+Integration of Ideas and Analysis Anchor Standards Standards Example Content Correlation RL.7 - Integrate and evaluate content presented in diverse media and formats, including visually and quantitatively, as well as in words.
+RL.7.7 - Compare and contrast a written story, drama, or poem to its audio, filmed, staged, or multimedia version, analyzing the effects of techniques unique to each medium.
 Compare and Contrast The Compare and Contrast series presents key scenes from different interpretations of plays side-by-side for analysis.
 RL.8 - Delineate and evaluate the argument and specific claims in a text, including the validity of the reasoning as well as the relevance and sufficiency of the evidence.
-RL.7.8 - [Not applicable to literature] places multiple interpretations of key speeches from plays side-by-side to facilitate direct comparison of design and staging choices.
-RL.9 - Analyze how two or more texts address similar themes or topics in order to build knowledge or to compare the approaches the authors take.
-RL.7.9 - Compare and contrast a fictional portrayal of a time, place, or character and a historical account of the same period as a means of understanding how authors of fiction use or alter history.
+RL.7.8 - [Not applicable to literature] Comparing Key Speeches places multiple interpretations of key speeches from plays side-by-side to facilitate direct comparison of design and RL.9 - Analyze how two or more texts address similar themes or topics in order to build knowledge or to compare the approaches the authors take.
+RL.7.9 - Compare and contrast a fictional portrayal of a time, place, or character and a historical account of the same period as a means of understanding how authors of fiction use or alter history. staging choices.

-Anchor Standards Standards Example Content Correlation RL.10 - Read and understand complex literary and informational texts independently and proficiently, connecting prior knowledge and experiences to text.
-RL.7.10 - By the end of the year, read and comprehend literature, including stories, dramas, and poems, in the grades 6-8 text complexity band proficiently, with scaffolding as needed at the high end of the range.
+Range of Reading and Level of Text Complexity Anchor Standards Standards Example Content Correlation RL.10 - Read and comprehend complex literary and informational texts independently and proficiently, connecting prior knowledge and experiences to text.
+RL.7.10 - By the end of grade 7, read and understand literature within the 6-8 text complexity band proficiently and independently for sustained periods of time.
+Connect prior knowledge and experiences to text.
 Relevant plays, poems, short story extracts, and novel adaptations, supported by e-learning analyses and study guides.